manastalukdar/manastalukdar/README.md

-I a currently managing teams working on distrbuted data infrastructure platforms for large-scale AI/ML applications.
-I have significant experience in distributed computing and public cloud platforms including building, growing and leading/managing teams in these areas.
+I am currently managing teams working on distrbuted data infrastructure platforms for large-scale AI/ML applications.
+I have significant experience in distributed computing and public cloud platforms.
+This includes building, growing and leading/managing teams in these areas and taking projects from prototype to product.

 [Personal website](https://manastalukdar.github.io/).